The A to Z Student Guide

 - Music and Drama - We have ensembles, bands, orchestras and a choir.
 We organise trips to concerts and recitals and you do not have to study music to take part.
 Many students take part in drama productions, not just as members of the cast, but also in stage management, costume and set design.
 You do not have to be a drama student to become involved.

 - Sport - We have over 20 teams in a variety of sports and we also offer many non-competitive (or only slightly competitive!) sports.
 You do not have to be studying a sports course to represent the college.
-Look for the notices in the Student Bulletin or contact Joe McTiffen (FE Sports Co-ordinator FESCo) in the Sports Centre .
+Look for the notices in Teams and the BHASVIC App or contact any member of the Sports Department if you are interested in any of the above or email firstname.lastname@example.org for further information.
+Follow us on @bhasvicsport.

 BHASVIC is committed to ensuring that everybody in our community (students, staff, parents, carers, governors and applicants) is treated fairly and equally.
 Our work to promote equality and human rights, and to tackle inequalities is integrated into our strategic planning to ensure that staff, students and the wider college community understand their responsibilities.

 Students and staff are welcome to join the BHASVIC Inclusivity Group (BIG), which advises on EDI matters in the college, please go to Our Support Services for further information.
-Aoife Tobin is the Welfare and EDI Coordinator is located in Student Services.
+Jackie Davies is the Welfare and EDI Coordinator and is located in Student Services.

-Full information on Exams and Results can be found here Exam Information.
+Full information on Exams and Results can be found HERE.

-If you are finding it difficult to meet the costs of coming to college, please speak with your Personal Tutor, Guidance Manager, or the Student Services Coordinator who will advise you of any additional help the College is able to offer.
+If you are finding it difficult to meet the costs of coming to college, please speak with Student Services Reception, your Personal Tutor or your Guidance Manager, who will advise you of any additional help the College is able to offer.
 All sources of financial support at the college have eligibility criteria and we always do our best to help and advise.
-More information can be found on Our Support Services.
+More information can be found on Our Support Services under the heading Financial Support.

-Vending machines are located in the Copper Café and Walkway.
+Vending machines are currently located in the Copper Café and Piazza Cafe.

 We would appreciate your cooperation in ensuring that YOUR social areas remain clean and tidy.
 Please help us by ensuring that all rubbish is put in the bins and recycling bins provided.